September 30th, 2019

-We’ve all received them—those calls that show up on your phone and look like legit, local numbers.
-You answer, thinking that it might be someone you know, only to find that it’s a recorded message informing you that you’ve won a free cruise vacation package—though you certainly don’t remember entering any contest.
-If you think this seems phishy, you’re absolutely right.
-You’ve just experienced a robocall.
-And you’re not alone.
+We've all received them—those calls that show up on your phone and look like legit, local numbers.
+You answer, thinking that it might be someone you know, only to find that it's a recorded message telling you that your car's extended warranty has expired—but you don't remember signing up for one in the first place.
+If you think this seems phishy, you're absolutely right.
+You've just experienced a robocall.
+And you're not alone.

 What is a robocall?

 Simply stated, if you answer your phone and hear a pre-recorded message instead of a human, that's what's known as a robocall.
 These automated spam calls are made by computers and typically come from telemarketers and political campaigns, though they may also be used for public service announcements and similar messages.